ShreeshDubey/Smart-Health-Report-Generating-System-using-Blockchain/README.md

-Smart Health Report Generating System
+Smart Health Report Generating System:
-A decentralized system for managing electronic health records using blockchain and IPFS.
+A decentralized system for managing Digital Health Records using Blockchain and IPFS.

 # Requirements
  Instructions to install all required dependencies are given below.